iboB/icm/README.md

-# icm: iboB's CMake Macros
+# icm: iboB's CMake Modules

-A collection of small independent CMake modules which provide useful (well, at least to me) CMake macros and functions.
+A collection of small independent CMake modules which provide useful (well, at least to me) functionalities.

 CMake version 3.10 or later is assumed.